-With Shopify, you will get access to 80 themes including both 10 free and 70 paid.
-All of these themes can be found on the Shopify themes store with continuous updates of new themes available.
+With Shopify, you will get access to 120+ themes, including 11 free themes and over 100 paid ones.
+All of these themes can be found on the Shopify themes store, with continuous updates of new themes available.

-Shopify themes serve many business types so you can choose the most suitable for your website, ranging prices for paid themes from $170 to $350.
+Shopify themes serve many business types, so you can choose the most suitable for your website, ranging prices for paid themes from $170 to $350.
 Some of the most-used free Shopify themes you can choose are Dawn, Craft, and Studio.

 In contrast, your store will follow Etsy’s layout and design.
 The lack of design interference is sometimes a good way to get rid of worries.
 You can rest assured that Etsy will always apply the best it can give to make your store clean, responsive, and attractive.

 You don’t have any room for customization on Etsy.
 All you can do is fill in your store name, upload logo and product images, adding descriptions.
 By the way, to get it done fast, use a logo maker if you don’t have a logo yet.

 Verdict: Very clear that, with these few options on Etsy, it’s hard to make your store the center of attention in terms of design.
 Meanwhile, you can pick a free or paid theme from Shopify with many advanced features to sell online.